 Educating yourself in options trading should also include knowing how to hedge your investment positions.
 Hedging is a process whereby you spend a small amount of money to create a position that will make sufficient profit or loss, to offset the effect of price movements in your asset portfolio, which cost you a much larger sum.
 The leverage available in derivatives is what gives you this power.

-Understanding option trading means becoming acquainted with the all the option trading basics and advanced option trading strategies.
 So have a look around this site for a while.
 Follow the links on this page to begin your exciting journey of discovery and self education.
 Empower yourself to become financially self sufficient.

 Return to Explain Option Trading Contents Page